San Jose, California: Economy

 On July 31, 2015, Cupertino-based Apple Inc. purchased a 40-acre site in San Jose.
 The site, which is bare land, will be the site of an office and research campus where it is estimated that up to 16,000 employees will be located.
 Apple paid $138.2 million for the site.
 The seller, Connecticut-based Five Mile Capital Partners, paid $40 million for the site in 2010.
-Real estate experts expect that other tech companies currently located in Silicon Valley will also follow in Apple's path by purchasing land or property in San Jose.

 Wealth

-The San Jose Metropolitan Area has the most millionaires and billionaires in the United States per capita.
-It is situated in the most affluent county in California and one of the most affluent counties in the United States.
+San Jose is situated in the most affluent county in California and one of the most affluent counties in the United States.

 With a median home price of $1,085,000 and the highest percentage of million-dollar (or more) homes in the United States, San Jose has the most expensive housing market in the United States and the fifth most expensive housing market in the world.

 The cost of living in San Jose and the surrounding areas is among the highest in California and the nation, according to 2004 data.
 Housing costs are the primary reason for the high cost of living, although the costs in all areas tracked by the ACCRA Cost of Living Index are above the national average.
 Households in the city limits have the highest disposable income of any city in the U.S. with over 500,000 residents.